Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 When we joined the Camino on the Avenida Infante Dom Pedro, the way immediately turns to the right onto the R. Dom João, then veers to the left on the Rua 20 de Maio 1449.
 The Way then takes a turn to the right onto the Rua Catarina Eufémia, shown below.

 After turning right onto the Rua Catarin Eufémia, up ahead it looks like the road ends into a dead end at a field.
-(This crop looked like some type of ornamental to us, but I imagine this could change.)
-Instead, you will see a directional sign on a light pole, below, and you turn left onto a path by the white building’s white fence.
+Instead, you will see a directional sign on a light pole, below, and you turn left onto a path by the building’s white fence, shown in the next photo.
+The crop or invasive weed here is the common cane, or reed.
+It was quite overgrown the times we passed through.

-The Camino is not very lovely here as it follows the N10 for more than two kilometers, walking through Sobralinho on the way to Alhandra.
-As the road bends and the shoulders changed, to be safe on this road, we found ourselves choosing to cross from right to left to find the safest passage.
-Today being Sunday, there were many bicyclists using this route as well.
+The Camino can be quite dangerous here especially if the traffic is heavy as it follows the N10 for more than two kilometers, walking through Sobralinho on the way to Alhandra.
+As the road bends and the shoulders changed, to be as safe as possible on this road, we found ourselves choosing to cross from right to left to find the safest passage.
 There are several cafés through here if you need a stop.

-When you see the sign for Alhandra, after not quite four km into day two on the Camino Portugués, you know this stretch on the N10 is almost over.
+When you see the sign for Alhandra, and you walk under the coal shuttle, pictured below, after not quite 4.0 kilometers into day two on the Camino Portugués, you know this stretch on the N10 is almost over.

 After entering Alhandra, you can see the train station to your right as the N10 climbs left, at the Y-intersection, shown below, to the overpass.

-Next, you turn right, onto the overpass and get a bird's eye view of the train station.
+Walking over along the overpass you will get a bird's eye view of the train station and the industry around it.

 Onwards we went, up and over the bridge and back towards the waterfront.
 As you walk through the town of Alhandra, there are many cafés where you can stop for a bite if you need.

-Here is Rich and our Swiss friend, joining the Passeio Pedronal Ribeirinho de Alhandra, or essentially translated, the Alhandra Riverwalk.
+Here is where the Way joins the Passeio Pedronal Ribeirinho de Alhandra, or essentially translated, the Alhandra Riverwalk.

 The Portuguese are very friendly, when you engage them.
 As several bicyclists passed us on the riverwalk, one called out to us, "Good Morning!"
 I returned the salutation with "Bom dia," and I got a hearty a thumbs up in return!

-On the Sunday we walked this walking/jogging track, there were many Portuguese out and about.
+This walking/jogging track, has many local Portuguese out and about.
 It is easy to see why, as we walked on this beautifully planned walkway.

-The 2-way track ends at the sculpture of Álvaro Guerra, a famous author and journalist from Vila Franca de Xira, at about 8.6 kilometers into the day.
+The 2-way track ends at the sculpture of Álvaro Guerra, a famous author and journalist from Vila Franca de Xira, after about 8.6 kilometers into the day.

 The Camino de Santiago continues past the sculpture and along the waterfront.
-At not quite nine kilometers into day two on the Camino Portugués, we decided to go into town to look for a café for a coffee break.
+It was here that we decided to go into town to look for a café for a coffee break.
 At this lovely tile building by the marina, we turned left into town.

-The town looks lovely, and we soon found a very inviting pastry shop.
+The town is lovely, and we soon found a very inviting pastry shop.
 Here are the boys, selecting a table.
 We were soon scarfing down empanadas and more pastel de nata!
-Sadly, this shop did not survive the pandemic, but there are cafe's you will pass, right along the waterfront.

 While taking our break, our Swiss friend, desiring to lighten his load, started tearing pages out of his guide book that he no longer needed!
 He confessed that he had two books, and he already ditched one back at the hotel in Verdelha.